Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/00_Base_code.md

 If any kind of fatal error occurs during execution then we'll throw a `std::runtime_error` exception with a descriptive message, which will propagate back to the `main` function and be printed to the command prompt.
-To handle a variety of standard exception types as well, we catch `std::exception` by refference.
+To handle a variety of standard exception types as well, we catch the more general `std::exception`.
 One example of an error that we will deal with soon is finding out that a certain required extension is not supported.

 Roughly every chapter that follows after this one will add one new function that